Marcus-UK/CV/README.md

 - Ensured that all correspondence from guests and suppliers was replied to in a timely manner.
 - Took responsibility for accurately recording and banking all hotel takings.

+##Interests

+Outside of work, I like to keep active and particularly enjoy cycling (although having recently moved from Lincolnshire to London, this hobby has become a fair bit scarier).
+I am also an avid snowboarder and like to try and get away when I can.
+I have previously completed a snowboard instructing qualification in Canada.